gemrb/gemrb.github.io/MSYS2-build.md

 It is possible to use multiple game configuration files to support running different games at the same time.
-For example, make a copy of `GemRB.cfg` to `Torment.cfg` and run the game with the command:
+For example, make a copy of `GemRB.cfg` to `Torment.cfg` and run the game with the command`./gemrb.exe -c Torment.cfg`.

-`./gemrb.exe -c Torment.cfg`

 You can try making a symbolic link to the exe as well.
 The name of the file is also the name of the configuration file that will be sought.
 Eg. `./myiwd2.exe` will